MightyMoud/sidekick/README.md

 - Manage env secrets in a secure way
 - Connect any number of domains and subdomains to your projects with ease

-## Features

-- Deploy any application from a dockerfile
-- Connect any domain to any of your side projects hosted on your VPS
-- Automatic HTTPS and TLS certs for all your projects

 ## Roadmap
 - Zero downtime deployments
 - Inject env secrets securely at run-time
 - Deploy preview environments of any application with ease
 - Handle more complex projects built with docker compose

 ## Demo
 - Normal deployment
   Empty nextjs project -> run `sidekick launch` -> app live with URL
 - Normal deployment + env file